mzsiga/brkrst-2044/CDS-3/README.md

 ```

-Our next step is to configure our IGP, in this case we are going to do EIGRP and we are going to configure IPv4 and IPv6 separately (Not EIGRP NAMED).
+Our next step is to configure our IGP, in this case we are going to do EIGRP and we are going to configure IPv4 and IPv6 separately.

 ```
 R3: